marcriehm/kubernetes-research/Objects.md

 suggests, meant for stateful ones.
 Like Deployments, StatefulSets manage (via ReplicaSets) sets of templated Pods.

 Unlike Deployments, each Pod in a Statefulset is given a sticky identify, which is an ordinal number.
 The hostname of a Pod in a stateful set is, for example, 'statefulsetname-0'.
+Pod behaviour can be changed based on the identity.

 The statefulness of a StatefulSet must be managed via PersistentVolumes.
 I.e. a stateful app needs to have somewhere to write state out, and that is done via a PersistentVolume associated with the Pods of the